elixir-europe/rdmkit/pages/your_problem/data_transfer.md

 Large data files cannot be sent by email because they exceed the file size limit of most common email servers.
 So, how can large data files be transfered from a local computer to a distant one?

+Data size and bandwidth are tightly linked since transferring large volumes of data on a low bandwidth network will be so time consuming that it could be simpler to send the data on a hard drive through carrier services.

+If you intend to transfer sensitive data to another location, you have to check the regulation and security measures on the remote site.
+You can interact with the IT departments at both locations in order to establish your strategy.
+Do not forget to check the [Human Data](human_data) pages of the RDMkit.

+Since data transfer involves so many technical aspects, it is a good idea to interact with your technical/IT team in order to avoid any problem if you want to transfer large amounts of data.

 ### Considerations

 There are many aspects to consider when dealing with data transfer, but the most important are: